-TDAI supports core faculty (TDAI hires) with Core Faculty Catalyst Grants of up to $10,000 to initiate, advance, and disseminate interdisciplinary research that has the potential to benefit the greater good.
-Congratulations to all Catalyst Grant recipients.
+TDAI Core Faculty Catalyst Grants provide core faculty (TDAI hires) with up to $10,000 to initiate, advance, and disseminate interdisciplinary research that has the potential to benefit the greater good.
+Congratulations to all Catalyst Grant recipients!

 Dr. Macarius Donneyong (Pharmacy Practice and Science)